dimonomid/geekmarks/README.md

 There are unit tests and integration tests.

 For unit tests, only Go is required.
-For integration tests, docker and docker-compose are also required.
+For integration tests, docker is also required.

 To run all tests: